Project Timeline

 You can use a spreadsheet for creating a Project Timeline, but a Project Timeline software will be much more efficient.
 It updates tasks, tracks progress, and shows dependencies.
 There are many tools available, like Microsoft Project, Trello, Monday.com, and GanttPRO, that can help build and manage timelines.

 Example: You can consider using GanttPRO to visualize the project stages like features, dependencies, and checkpoints.
+A tool helps keep everything updated and visible to the team.

 Step 7: Map Out Tasks on the Timeline